Linuxfabrik/monitoring-plugins/check-plugins/wildfly-non-xa-datasource-stats/README.md

 * OK if all connection pool usage percentages are below the warning threshold.
 * WARN or CRIT if active or max-used connection pool percentage is >= `--warning` (default: 80) or >= `--critical` (default: 90).
+* `--no-match-severity` sets the state reported when the filters match no datasource and nothing is checked (default: `ok`); set it to `warn`, `crit`, or `unknown` to alert on an empty selection (for example a filter typo or a missing datasource) instead of silently returning OK.
 * `--always-ok` suppresses all alerts and always returns OK.